Tharanitharan-M/Tharanitharan-M/README.md

-# Tharani Tharan - Python Developer / Tutor
+# Tharanitharan - Python Developer / Tutor

 Hello there!
 Welcome to my GitHub profile.
-I'm Tharani Tharan, a Python Developer and Tutor based in Chennai, India.
+I'm Tharanitharan, a Python Developer and Tutor based in Chennai, India.
 I'm passionate about programming, machine learning, and sharing knowledge through teaching and mentoring.
 This README provides a snapshot of my professional journey, skills, teaching experiences, work history, education, certifications, projects, and achievements.

 Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/tharani-tharan) or reach out via email at tharanimtharan@gmail.com.